Magnetic resonance imaging (MRI) is a noninvasive procedure that can provide higher contrast detail than a CT scan without the use of X-ray radiation.

 What Happens During An MRI?

-Not sure what to expect at your upcoming MRI appointment?
-Here's more information to help you feel prepared:
+Not sure what to expect?
+An MRI is painless and louder than you might expect.
+Here's more info to help you feel prepared:

 MRI is a vital tool in identifying:

 - Many forms of cancer

 - Multiple sclerosis

 - Ovarian masses